Lumrenion/keycloak-avatar-minio-extension/readme.md

 # Disclaimer
 The original project does not seem to be supported anymore.
-That is why I created this fork and changed it so that it works for the recent Keycloak version, which is 13.0.1.
+That is why I created this fork and changed it so that it works for the recent Keycloak version.
 I also bumped all dependencies and Java JDK to version 16.
+Tested with the following Keycloak versions:
+- 13.0.1
+- 14.0.0

 The plugin was designed to be used in a [Docker](https://www.docker.com/) environment.
 That is why I decided to make it configurable via environment